Market Manager Certification Program

 Dates of Classes:

 All sessions are completed through online webinars held on Friday mornings from 10:00 AM-12:00 PM.
-Participants must have regular access to the internet and a computer with video/sound capabilities.
+Participants must have regular access to the Internet and a computer with video/sound capabilities.
+Classes are recorded and participants do not have to attend live.

 14 weeks.
 Every module has homework and the opportunity to participate in a discussion group with a trained professional in that area of study.